MatejTymes/JavaFixes/README.md

 * can evolve without affecting you - creation using only static factory methods doesn't expose defined types (you always refer to them as `Decimal`), so that the library can evolve without any changes needed on the users/client side.

 * readable - able to use underscores during creation to improve readability (as in Java 7).
-Also it is able to use one character creation methods:
+Also can use short creation method `d(...)`:

 ```Java
         Decimal value = decimal("29_013_903_171.22");